 • Even though a discipline might be the least severe, it is still a discipline that affects a nurse professionally

-Unfortunately majority-of-providers-fail-to-fully-comply-with-HIPAA-right-of-access and face the risk of severe penalties.
-Although in this case the facility or the employer was not implicated, there could be legal liabilities for the supervisors and employers as well.
+Unfortunately majority of providers fail to fully comply with HIPAA right of access and face the risk of severe penalties.
+Although in this case the facility or the employer was not implicated, there could be legal liabilities for supervisors and covered entities as well — especially if proper business associate agreements are not in place.